any-docs/css/content/guides/positioned_layout/understanding_z-index/index.md

 ## Rearranging layers

-We can use the CSS {{cssxref("z-index")}} property to position each element along the z-axis, effectively rearranging the stacking order.
+We can use the CSS `z-index` property to position each element along the z-axis, effectively rearranging the stacking order.

 By adding `z-index` values, we change the default layer order: